Mugilan-Codes/javascript-30/exercises/08-fun-wth-html5-canvas/README.md

 - Make Canvas Responsive
 - Give Options to Control the Styles
 - Add the Back to Home Button
+- Make it ooen in same screen instead of new screen

 ## Resources